In General Medicine we aim to improve people’s health through advice, prevention and the removal of obstacles to health.

 Contacting us about a relative or friend

 If you wish to make a telephone enquiry about a relative or friend we ask that you “nominate” one member of the family who can act as spokesperson for the whole family who can then also let everyone else know how the patient is.
 This will mean our nurses, who have to deal with a large number of enquiries throughout the day, will be free to deliver care to the patients.
 A relative’s progress can be discussed with the Ward Manager or Nurse in Charge during visiting time.
 If this is not possible an appointment can be made to see the Ward Manager, Nurse in Charge or Doctor.

 Discharge arrangements are made in consultation with the you, your relatives and all members of the Multidisciplinary Team.

 Our aim is to make leaving hospital as smooth as possible for you and we’ll discuss various arrangements from medication to transport and care at home.

 Wherever possible we encourage the use of the relatives own transport.
 Discharge by ambulance is reserved for anyone with poor mobility requiring assistance or discharge by stretcher.
 If you feel that you are not being involved in the arrangements please speak to the Nurse in Charge.

 Due to demand we need to free up our beds as soon as possible on the day of discharge in order to accommodate new admissions.

-To help with this we use the Discharge Lounge located on Sitwell ward, B level.
 Once arrangements have been finalised and medication requested you’ll be transferred there to await transport.
 The Discharge Lounge is overseen by a qualified Nurse and an Auxiliary Nurse who will care for you while you’re waiting to leave.

 We want to make the patient experience as pleasant and trouble free as possible.
 We would welcome any constructive comments to improve our service.